YerlanTuraly/AAE2004-group-9/README.md

 ## About the project

-As efficiency in cost and passanger satisfaction are a crucial factor that determines the sucess of airlines.
-This project is primarily focused on finding the most an efficeint pathway for a flight under various realworld circumstances using technologies and methods that are easily acessible.
+As efficiency in cost and passanger satisfaction are a crucial factor that determines the success of airlines.
+This project is primarily focused on finding the most an efficent pathway for a flight under various realworld circumstances using technologies and methods that are easily accessible.